Absent Freeholders – how Vesting Orders can help

 The premium payable for the extension or purchase will be determined by the First Tier Property Tribunal.

-Once the premium has been set by the tribunal, appropriate Funds are paid to the court – where they remain vested, or held, on account for payment to the freeholder should they reappear in the future.
+Once the premium has been set by the tribunal, appropriate Funds are paid to the court.
+They remain vested there, held on account, for payment to the freeholder should they reappear in the future.

 The Role of the First Tier Property Tribunal